dkalaluhi/jekyll-now/_posts/2018-03-08-choose-your-own-adventure.md

 I am completly, unashamingly stealing that title from [@rebeccafitzhugh](https://twitter.com/RebeccaFitzhugh)'s general session, at the [@WPAVMUG](https://twitter.com/WPVMUG) User Con that was held Feburary 28th.

 I often feel stuck in not only my career and career progression, but in my current role as well.
-This doesn't really have anything to do with title advancement, or switching companies, but how I measure myself and beter myself.
+This doesn't really have anything to do with title advancement, or switching companies, but how I measure myself and better myself.
 My yard stick is long: I've been lucky enough to surround myself with  really, REALLY smart people.
 People that know way more than me, are better at just about everything I do than me, but who are none-the-less, willing to put up with me.

 While listening to Rebecca's talk a few weeks ago, something about how she ended up where she is now, struck me as brilliant.
 She asked a simple question; "what am I looking for?" and then hit the google machine to find companies that matched her criteria.
 Well, that was easy!
 So I started asking questions today, three of them actually, and I think these will really help me not get stale in my skills and knowledge.